ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/1941-11-15-The-Ithaca-Journal-Ithaca-NY-p2" "800x500" "" "top" /%}}
 {{% fig "mills-home/1941-11-18-The-Ithaca-Journal-Ithaca-NY-p5" "500" /%}}

-After Emily's death, the first three names of possible heirs listed in the deeds are Emily's cousins, the children of [James Thomas Mills](https://www.findagrave.com/memorial/74905990/james-thomas-mills), Edward's younger brother:
+The first three names of possible heirs listed in the [Mills' home deeds]({{% ref "mills-home-brooktondale" %}}) from the time of Emily's death are the children of J. Thomas Mills:
   - Alonzo W. Mills (Jul 1858 to 09 May 1942) Sometimes spelled as Alonso.
-  - George E. Mills (Feb 1856 to ?)
+  - George E. Mills (Feb 1856 to 10 Apr 1944).
-  - [Clarissa H. Etsell (Jun 1852 to Jan 1846)](https://www.findagrave.com/memorial/74907705/clarissa-h.-etsell) (misspelled as "Etsall" on the deeds.)
+  - [Clarissa H. (Mills) Etsell](https://www.findagrave.com/memorial/74907705/clarissa-h.-etsell) (Jun 1852 to Jan 1946).
+(Her name is misspelled as "Etsall" on the deeds, and elsewhere has been spelled "Edsall".)

 [Mary Halliock (Huntting) Smith (1845–1938)](https://www.findagrave.com/memorial/24792330/mary-halliock-smith) is another cousin of Emily's, the daughter of Edward's sister, Emily Tabitha (Mills) Huntting.
 For more information on these branches of the Mills family, see the accompanying account of the Mills' [Long Island origins]({{% ref "genealogy" %}}).